- Scientific Name: Osmerus eperlanus

 - Feeds on: Tiny plankton-like sea creatures, very small fish and the fry of other species.

 - Description: Small silvery fish.
-Elongated, slender body with pointed triangle dorsal fin and deeply forked tail.
+Elongated, slender body with pointed triangle dorsal fin and a deeply forked tail.
 Back and upper flanks are green to dark grey in colour with lower flanks silvery, sometimes with a pinkish tinge.
 Tail and fins can be translucent.

 Smelt is a small fish that is found around some parts of the UK and Ireland.
 It is not usually targeted by anglers or commercial fishermen in the UK, meaning little attention is paid to its distribution and life cycle.
 Smelt generally live close to the shore and can swim far inland.
 In certain parts of Europe, especially in Germany, there are populations of smelt that have adapted to be freshwater tolerant and live in land-locked lakes.
 Smelt feed on larger types of plankton and krill, but will also hunt very small fish, usually the fry and larvae of other species of fish.
 Smelt spawn in the spring as the waters start to warm, laying eggs in shallow, sandy water, often in estuaries or rivers.

 Smelt is an important food fish in many European countries, as the bones are so soft they do not have to be removed before eating and the fish is simply cooked and consumed whole.
 Smelt is typically fried in butter and is a regional specialty in many parts of Germany, Russia and Eastern Europe.
 Smelt are usuallt caught with inshore nets or by small-scale trawling

 Methods and Techniques to Catch Smelt